-01. For the most part they are focussed on the female in the relationship.
-While some shows (particularly a few in recent years) have portrayed romance from a male’s point of view (or at least a male character’s point of view) to majority of romance focussed anime follow the girl.
+01. For the most part they are focused on the female in the relationship.
+While some shows (particularly a few in recent years) have portrayed romance from a male’s point of view (or at least a male character’s point of view) to majority of romance focused anime follow the girl.
 This isn’t really surprising given the target audience for most romance anime are girls and as a general rule the romantic genre appeals more to a female audience.
 And while there are a lot of self-insert girls out there with limited personality besides a love of cooking and cleaning, because romance is such a prolific genre what we find are an array of female leads.
 From the super shy and fairly stereotypical right through to the oblivious and aggressive.

 But that’s what makes romance so great is that if one doesn’t work for you there are plenty of other characters and romances to follow.

 02. This one isn’t in every anime but it is a common feature.
 The love interest starts out being kind of a jerk and the girl doesn’t like him very much.
 Then something happens and suddenly she sees him in a new light.
 This is actually pretty standard in all romances really (and a staple of romantic comedies) and it probably exists because otherwise you have to introduce external tension and conflict early on before the characters have really been established.
 By creating tension between the two you can focus more or less entirely on the characters without boring the audience to death with their adoring stares.

 I’m not the biggest fan of this particular cliché because I’ve never understood why the girl continues to interact with someone who is that much of a jerk, but I do understand from a narrative point of view why it works.
 Besides, Tomoe may have been nasty to Nanami but he still ends up being one of my favourite male leads in a romance.